-A demonstration speech outline is important when you're writing your presentation, as it helps you organize your thoughts in a logical way.
-A demonstration speech is a "how to" speech, in which the speaker demonstrates to the audience how to do a particular process or activity.(If you haven't yet chosen the theme of your presentation, here are some great topic ideas to help you out.)
+A demonstration speech outline is essential when you're writing your presentation, as it helps you logically organize your thoughts.
+A demonstration speech is a "how to" speech, in which the speaker demonstrates to the audience how to do a particular process or activity.

 Be sure to include any history or background that is interesting or helpful to the audience.

-For example, if you were to demonstrate how to tie dye clothing, your introduction might touch on the history of tie dying, showing examples of the types of clothing and accessories that are suitable for the process and a few finished articles!
+For example, if you were to demonstrate how to tie-dye clothing, your introduction might touch on the history of tie-dying, showing examples of the types of clothing and accessories that are suitable for the process and a few finished articles!

 The sections would be the main points of your speech.

 As you can see, the conclusion of a demonstration speech outline generally summarizes the speech and encourages the audience members to try it for themselves.
-If the demonstration was truly effective, the audience should be inspired and feel empowered to give it a try!
+If the presentation was truly effective, the audience should be inspired and feel empowered to give it a try!